tommyfuu/MOSAIC/README.md

 # microbiome batch correction benchmarking project
-Code and partial data repository for the manuscript entitled __A comprehensive benchmark of batch correction methods in microbiome data__ by _Fu et al..
+Code and partial data repository for the manuscript entitled __A comprehensive benchmark of batch correction methods in microbiome data__ by _Fu et al._.

 _Developed and maintained by_:  [Chenlian (Tom) Fu](fcl200089@outlook.com)\
 _Advised by_: Dr. Wodan Ling, Dr. Quaid Morris\
 _Affiliations_: Weill Cornell Medicine, Memorial Sloan Kettering Cancer Center

+This github repository stores the code for benchmarking microbiome batch correction methods, enabling readers to reproduce the analyses done in the paper as well as leveraging their own data along with the provided code to do similar analyses.
+Our batch correction method evaluation consists of three steps:
+- Data generation/collection
+- Running batch correction methods on datasets to generate batch corrected data
+- Evaluation of the methods

 ## 0. Environment set up